qri-io/rfcs/text/0017-define_dataset_creation.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-### Patch vs. Update
-* updates assume a _full snapshot_
-  * `qri save --file=dataset.zip` is an example of a command-line update
-  * stale commit messages are ignored
-* patches mean "infer previous values"
-  * `qri save --file=dataset.yaml` is an example of a patch
-  * http `PATCH` requests make the API behave like the command-line
-  * when in a patch, supply `null` to zero-out a field

-Here's the new high-level call stack of a successful `save` operation, with the corresponding creation step on the right:
+Here's the new high-level sketch of call stack for a successful `save` operation, with the corresponding creation step on the right:

 ```
 lib.DatasetRequests.Save                Prepare